Vlada Divljan: Back in Serbia (1998–1999)

 On his second return to Serbia Divljan recorded the soundtrack album for the movie Tri palme za dve bitange i ribicu ("Three Palms For Two Punks and a Chick").
 With new techno oriented themes, the obscure Idoli track "Pomoć, pomoć" appeared in a new version recorded by Divljan and Ghuru Ghagi from the band URGH!.
 Ghagi with Šaban Bajramović also appeared on the cover version of "Tri palme na otoku sreće" ("Three Palms Trees on the Isle Of Happiness) sung by Divljan and Bilja Krstić.
-The soundtrack also featured "Dekada" ("Decade") by Apartchiks, "Mačo" ("Macho") by Pressing and "Duboko disanje" ("Deep Breaths") by URGH!.
+The soundtrack also featured "Dekada" ("Decade") by Apartchiks, "Mačo" ("Macho") by Presing and "Duboko disanje" ("Deep Breaths") by URGH!.
 Beside the Old Stars Band, the recording sessions featured guitarist Dušan Bezuha Duda (Banana, Zona B).

 In July 1998 the Old Stars Band had a successful tour of Slovenia and Divljan appeared as guest on Buldožer concerts.
 During the same year Divljan with his companions entered the studio in Novi Sad to record his comeback album Sve laži sveta, the album was released in 2000.
 The album featured slower songs, a cover version of Buldožer's hit "Novo vreme" ("New Age").
 The closing track "Rodina" was sung in Russian and used in an Australian documentary about a Russian astronaut.
 Guest appearances featured Kiril Džajkovski (synthesizer), Mladen Đorđević (trumpet), Laslo Dieneš (trumpet) and Andrej Maglovski (accordion).
 The CD also included a multimedia biographies of musicians, recordings of live performances and sections from the documentaries for which Divljan wrote the soundtrack.